-- The Settings screen (reached by tapping the Gear icon at the bottom right) allows you to configure Family Sync, and perform backups (and restore). - The Forecast screen (accessed by tapping the F icon on the top right) shows the calculated future expenses and income based on your recurring expense/bill/income settings.
-The application also supports per-account forecast, which is similarly accessed by tapping the F button in the account transactions screen - The Quick Summary screen is reached by tapping the multi-purpose icon at the top left, and provides a quick summary of income and expenses for the day, week, month and year. - The "i" icon at the bottom left provides help information in addition to a quick overview of HomeBudget.
+- The Settings screen (reached by tapping the Gear icon at the bottom right) allows you to configure password protection, set your email address, configure Family Sync, and perform backups (and restore). - The Forecast screen (accessed by tapping the F icon on the top right) shows the calculated future expenses and income based on your recurring expense/bill/income settings.
+The application also supports per-account forecast, which is similarly accessed by tapping the F button in the account transactions screen. - The Quick Summary screen is reached by tapping the multi-purpose icon at the top left, and provides a quick summary of income and expenses for the day, week, month and year. - The "i" icon at the bottom left provides help information in addition to a quick overview of HomeBudget.